OldManUmby/DungeonLegacy/docs/project/manuscript/01 Frontmatter/04 Introduction.md

 >***Gamemaster's Discretion.*** Simply put, the gamemaster has the final say over ANY rule, decision, or situation.
 If the GM wishes to pass judgment, change, or houserule anything in the game - on the spot - that is within the GM's purview.
 However, it's always best to set expectations and discuss any homebrewed changes before playing; a session zero can be used this way.
 Nuff Said.

-## Adventures

-The ***Adventures*** are governed and often created by the gamemaster.
-Short adventures, referred to as one-shot or side quests, can take hours or days to play, spanning multiple sessions, while longer adventures can last for weeks or months.
-A traditional adventure is a self-contained quest with a goal but can also be episodical, with many scenarios.
-Adventures can cover various locations, including countless worlds, planes, dimensions, and timelines, each setting offering unique challenges.
-Aside from being fun to play, adventures drive player character development; as you add experience to the character's record sheets, they become better at what they do.

-The ***Campaigns*** are a series of adventures usually connected by an overarching plot or hook that moves the player characters towards an overall objective and often a final confrontation.
-Depending upon the players’ desires and the gamemaster's plans, campaigns can be played for months or years, being paused and revisited many times.
-Campaigns could also be run and developed by multiple gamemasters involving generations of characters.

 ## Modes

 There are several modes of gameplay available to players.